GoogleCloudPlatform/policyscanner/README.md

 `com.google.cloud.security.scanner.pipelines`.
 To use the built-in pipelines, you have to modify the hardcoded bucket and organization IDs parameters in the servlets that use these pipelines.
-The servlets are located in com.google.cloud.security.scanner.testing.
+The servlets are located in com.google.cloud.security.scanner.servlets.
 There are two pipelines that are provided:
 - `LiveStateChecker`: This compares the policies of all the projects in your organization with their checked-in counterparts in GCS and writes